 Advocating for the quality of Wagyu beef, our 2021 Hall of Fame recipient championed the cause with Aus-Meat to extend the marble score rating to 7, 8 and 9 to accommodate the higher levels achieved in Wagyu.

-According to John Hammond, the early days of the Certified Wagyu Corporation, a marketing company set up by Wagyu producers in the mid 1990s to fulfil the F1 live trade owes a lot of its success to the determination of our 2021 Hall of Fame recipient.
+According to John Hammond, the early days of the Certified Wagyu Corporation, a marketing company set up by Wagyu producers in the mid-1990s to fulfil the F1 live trade owes a lot of its success to the determination of our 2021 Hall of Fame recipient.

 Starting from a humble 4 pens in 1984, his feedlot went on to represent the very best of Wagyu feeding programs, with many of those early pioneers staying with the program until its sale in 2017, where it housed at least 77 pens of premium Wagyu cattle.

-Maydan Feedlot, and its owner, Geoffrey Willett are synonymous with premium Wagyu and according to Alan Hoey, who was there with Geoff as Maydan Feedlot Manager in the very beginning, it is the mistakes and the lessons learned by Geoff, that many feedlots today have benefited from, around the country.
+Maydan Feedlot, and its owner, Geoffrey Willett is synonymous with premium Wagyu and according to Alan Hoey, who was there with Geoff as Maydan Feedlot Manager in the very beginning, it is the mistakes and the lessons learned by Geoff, that many feedlots today have benefited from, around the country.

 Image: L-R Geoff Willett, Alan Hoey, Charlie Perry.
 Courtesy BeefCentral